-DTC will act as securities depository for the Bonds.
+The Depository Trust Company ("DTC") will act as securities depository for the Bonds.
 The Bonds will be issued as fully registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully registered Bond certificate will be issued for Bonds of the same maturity and interest rate as shown on the inside cover page hereof, in the principal amount of each such maturity and interest rate, and will be deposited with DTC.
+One fully registered Bond certificate will be issued for each maturity of each series as shown on the inside cover page hereof, in the principal amount of each such maturity, and will be deposited with DTC.